-Best Management Practices will be encouraged by education aimed at three groups: 1) private citizens with regard to septic systems and home heating oil; 2) commercial operations with respect to materials management; and 3) the children of communities within the District's service area on the importance of protecting their water supplies.
-Fact sheets, reports, and education materials are available from a number of sources including the NDEP and BHPS as well as Internet sites for out-of-state agencies and organizations.
+Best Management Practices will be encouraged through education aimed at three groups: 1) private citizens with regards to septic systems, private well maintenance and home heating oil; 2) commercial operations with respect to materials management; and 3) schools within the District's service area on the importance of protecting their water supplies.
+Fact sheets, reports, and education materials are available from a number of sources including the NDEP and, Internet sites for water related agencies and organizations such as the Nevada Rural Water Association.
 The compilation and distribution of suitable materials to groups within the District's service area provides an effective and low cost management option.